 Northern Rockies Trail

-The Northern Rockies Trail (NRT) is a planned trail in the Hart and Muskwa Ranges of the Northern Rocky Mountains.
+The Northern Rockies Trail (NRT) is a proposed trail in the Hart and Muskwa Ranges of the Northern Rocky Mountains.

 Goal

 The goal of the Northern Rockies Trail is to guide explorers through the Northern Rocky Mountains in Northern British Columbia.
 The Rocky Mountains are mostly covered by the Continental Divide Trail in the United States and the Great Divide Trail on the border between Alberta and British Columbia.
-The NRT fills the last remaining gap between the Northern Terminus of the GDT, at Kakwa Lake, and the Northern Terminus of the Rocky Mountains, at the Liard River.
+The Great Divide Route provides a way to hike North from Kakwa Lake to Kinuseo Falls in Monkman Provincial Park, and the Misinchinka High Route picks up there and continues North to Azouzetta Lake in Pine Pass.
+The NRT fills the large remaining gap between the Northern Terminus of the Misinchinka High Route, at Azouzetta Lake, and the Northern Terminus of the Rocky Mountains, at the Liard River.

 Condition